Random Acts of Kindness

 I played the flute most of my life.
 I say it in the past-tense because I haven’t picked up my flute in quite a few years.
 When you have kids and work, some things naturally fall to the wayside.
-But I still love hearing it and bands that include the flute are among my favorites – I’m a big fan of Jethro Tull!
+However, I still love hearing it and bands that include the flute are among my favorites.
+I’m a big fan of Jethro Tull!
 I still have the flute my parents bought for me in junior high school.
-It’s a silver Gemeinhardt, beautiful to look at and to play.